-It's more than this, too.
-A large number of Association members are associated with The New Nutrition project', which recognises that nutrition is a social, economic and environmental as well as a biological science.
+It's even more than this.
+A large number of Association members are associated with The New Nutrition project, which recognises that nutrition is a social, economic and environmental as well as a biological science.
 I agree with this view, and the people I work with don't need to be told something so obvious.
-One of the principles of the

-NNSp relevant to my work is that 'Food and nutrition practices constantly followed in different cultures in history are probably valid - though not necessarily for the reasons given.
+One New Nutrition principle relevant to my work is that 'Food and nutrition practices constantly followed in different cultures in history are probably valid - though not necessarily for the reasons given.
 They do not require proof to be accepted, but disproof to be rejected'.
 My inclination, and that of very many colleagues, is to have confidence that preindustrial peoples know what they are doing, and also in many ways they not only know what is best for them better than we do, but also have much to teach us, if we are prepared to pay respectful attention.

-WN editor Geoffrey Cannon has an example of this, which is also relevant to the debate in these pages about the best ways to prevent vitamin A deficiency, which in severe cases causes blindness.
+WN editor Geoffrey Cannon has an example of this.
 In Brazil, where he lives and works, there are impoverished regions where vitamin A deficiency remains a public health problem.
 The usual approach is by use of capsules containing massive doses of vitamin A. But in these very regions there are indigenous trees and bushes whose fruits - buriti, pequi, and others - are intensely rich in carotenoids.
 The point here, is that it must be certain that the original Brazilians, who were either exterminated or driven off these lands, will have known of the qualities of these fruits, and will have cultivated, harvested and eaten them - because people who live in nature without electrical power need to see at night.
 That is to say, the solution to vitamin A deficiency in Brazil is growing on the trees and bushes, in those areas where children are still now suffering.
 All that is needed here is for public health nutritionists, agriculturists, and civil society organisations in Brazil to pay attention to what is in front of their eyes.